vctrklndr/JavaScript-AJAX/README.md

 Wasn't really satisfied with just sorting the beers by ABV, so I added an input field where you can search on food pairings.

 ### `To dos` :clipboard:
-- If the search value does exists multiple times in the food pairing array, it should only loop out one time
 - Add an error message if the search value doesn't match any food pairing
 - Manage to sort the ABV ascending / descending
 - Instead of printing out the description of the beer I would like to have a 'read more' button